-- a) exempt from Environmental Assessment Act (EAA) requirements, - b) is eligible for exemption based on the results of the screening process(es) in Appendix 1; - c) should proceed through Schedule B or C despite being eligible for screening; - d) Schedule B, and - e) Schedule C.
+- a) exempt from Environmental Assessment Act requirements, - b) eligible for exemption based on the results of the screening process(es) in Appendix 1; - c) Schedule B, and - d) Schedule C.

-Project Schedules are detailed in Section A.1.2.2.
+Project schedules are detailed in Section A.1.2.2.

-Exempt from Environmental Assessment Act requirements
+Exempt from Environmental Assessment Act Requirements

 Most of the projects identified as exempt in the tables are exempt from the requirements of the EAA by section 15.3(4) of the EAA.
-As a result of the 2023 amendments a few additional projects have been exempted through section 15.3(1) of the EAA.
+As a result of the March 2023 amendments, the EAA does not apply with respect to a few additional projects which are exempt through sections 15.3(1) and (2) of the EAA.